A History in Three Acts

-In 1974, Gerald Quimby from the Tyrone Guthrie Theatre in Minneapolis was hired as full time Artistic Director.
+In 1974, Gerald Quimby from the Tyrone Guthrie Theatre in Minneapolis was hired to professionally direct shows.
 Ruth Brothers and Skeez Roth organized a Theatre Guild to promote and support the theatre.
 Summer workshops were added for children and adults.

 And finally, in 1975 the building was air-conditioned, a most welcome improvement.